hdshea/stock_database/table_metaphor_notebook.md

 which case the `...` in the example below will be nothing - or they can define the group along with providing additional time dependent descriptive data - in which case the `...` in the example below will be additional fields.
-Examples of the latter case include providing, for example, weightings or orderings for the constituents within the group.
-The basic make up for these tables are:
+Examples of the latter case include providing weightings or orderings for the constituents within the group.
+The basic make up for these tables is:

 ``` sql
 CREATE TABLE IF NOT EXISTS <gs_table_name>